Julie Hawkins is a passionate and creative, award winning artist and entrepreneur, who produces and sells bold and colourful abstract artwork.

 Julie has been working with other select brands as well, licensing her artwork to be printed on various items such as clothing and tech accessories.
 The collaboration with Toronto apparel brand Nuvango was featured on the runway at Fashion Art Toronto in April 2016 — an arts and fashion week that recognizes contemporary art and fashion design.

-With renovations underway, 2017 brings a new, more spacious studio to create more large scale abstract pieces.
+2017 has brought a new, more spacious studio to create more large scale abstract pieces.

 "There is a strong connection between my art and music.
 All of my paintings are named after songs or lyrics as a tribute.
 I have a large passion for music, as I do for art.
 I have music playing while I’m working most of the time, and absolutely cannot go without it while I’m painting.
 To me, music is energizing, almost my creative fuel.
 Being an artist, you’re really baring your soul, and when you go to a concert, the musicians on stage are also putting themselves out there in front of everyone.
 I find live music to be the most inspiring experience to be a part of."